SteffenBlake/pixxel-nvim/README.md

 Also, and very importantly, I have a configuration setup to remote debug with netcoredbg **over ssh targeting windows**, for more info see below

-### Omnisharp LSP
+### Roslyn LSP
-Install latest Omnisharp LSP here: https://github.com/OmniSharp/omnisharp-roslyn/releases/latest

-Install it at `~/.local/lib/omnisharp/OmniSharp.dll`
+Download the latest copy of msbuild-project-tools-server here: https://github.com/tintoy/msbuild-project-tools-server/releases/latest

+Unzip it to the following locations:
+* **Windows:** C:\Program Files\msbuild-project-tools-server\
+* **Linux:** /usr/local/lib/msbuild-project-tools-server/

+(Note that the file `MSBuildProjectTools.LanguageServer.Host.dll` should exist in this directory if you did it right, IE the file `/usr/local/lib/msbuild-project-tools-server/MSBuildProjectTools.LanguageServer.Host.dll` should exist now)

 #### .editorconfig
 Here is my recommended .editorconfig file to go in `~`